luannt2909/luannt.github.io/_pages/frontpage.markdown

 ---

 Hi everyone, my name's **Luan**.
 I’ve been working as a Software Engineer since 2017, In an Agile team, code mostly in Golang and Nodejs.

-And my current position is Software Engineering Manager.
+[//]: # (And my current position is Software Engineering Manager.)

 It's really nice if you're here and reading my posts.
 Do you have questions? feel free to [open an issue](https://github.com/luannt2909/luannt2909.github.io/issues).